jimbobding/Cocktail-buddy-jim/README.md

 ### User stories

 ### First Time Visitor Goals
-1. As a First Time Visitor, I want to easily navigate the app using the nav bar.
+1. As a First Time Visitor, I want to easily navigate the app using the navbar.
-2. As a First Time Visitor, I want to be able to easily find and look through the different drink cards with out th eobligation of registering an account.
+2. As a First Time Visitor, I want to be able to easily find and look through the different drink cards without the obligation of registering an account.
-3. As a First Time Visitor, I want to be able to open up the drink cards and view th erecipes inside them.
+3. As a First Time Visitor, I want to be able to open up the drink cards and view the recipes inside them.

 ### Returning Visitor Goals
 1. As a Returning Visitor, I want to be able to register an account with the app.
-2. As a Returning Visitor, I want to be able add my own content in terms of drink recipes.
+2. As a Returning Visitor, I want to be able to add my content in terms of drink recipes.
-3. As a Returning Visitor, I want to be able to use the search engine t find my drink or any other drinks taht I would like to try.
+3. As a Returning Visitor, I want to be able to use the search engine t find my drink or any other drinks that I would like to try.

 ### Frequent User Goals
-1. As a Frequent User, I want to be able to login easily to the app with my login detals.
+1. As a Frequent User, I want to be able to log in easily to the app with my login details.
-2. As a Frequent User, I want to be able to edita and or delete  any recipes I may hae created.
+2. As a Frequent User, I want to be able to edit and or delete any recipes I may have created.
-3. As a Frequent User, I want to be able to view my own content readily an deasily through a profile page.
+3. As a Frequent User, I want to be able to view my content readily and easily through a profile page.
 4. As a Frequent User, I want to be able to easily and safely exit the app.
 5. As a Frequent User, I want to be able to view the app easily on different devices.